stenglein-lab/tick_surveillance/Pipeline_instructions.md

 ### R libraries

 Some of the pipeline code is implemented in [R scripts](./scripts/).
 Some of these scripts require R packages like [openxlsx](https://www.rdocumentation.org/packages/openxlsx/versions/4.2.5.2), for writing output in Excel format.
-These packages are installed locally, on top of a Rocker tidyverse singularity image.
+These packages are installed locally, on top of a [Rocker tidyverse singularity image](https://rocker-project.org/images/).
 This occurs in nextflow process `setup_R_dependencies`, which invokes [this script](./scripts/install_R_packages.R).

 ### Python dependencies

 Some of the pipeline code is implemented in [Python scripts](./scripts/).
 In particular, the tree-building scripts.
 These python scripts require various python modules.
-This is handled by creating a python virtual environment (venv), which happens in nextflow process `setup_python_venv`.
-This venv is then activated from a basic python singularity image (for instance in process `create_fasta_for_trees`).
+This is handled by creating a python virtual environment (venv), which happens in [nextflow process `setup_python_venv`](./modules/local/setup_python_env/main.nf).
+Versions of pythons packages are defined [in this file](./lib/requirements.txt)).
+This venv is then activated from a basic python singularity image (for instance [in process `CREATE_FASTA_FOR_TREES`](./subworkflows/generate_trees.nf)).

 ## BLASTing of unassigned sequences

 It is possible that amplicon sequencing will generate sequences that are off-target or not closely related enough to be assigned to one of the predefined reference sequences.
 The pipeline can BLAST these "unassigned" sequences against the NCBI nt database to try to figure out what they are.

-Enabling BLASTing of unassigned sequences is controlled by the `blast_unassigned_sequences` parameter.
+Enabling BLASTing of unassigned sequences is controlled by the `blast_unassigned_sequences` parameter, which is turned off by default.

 There are two ways to run the BLAST: